 - More parent information can be found online at www.stjaneschool.com/parents

 This is what we worked on this past week:

 The children write in their journals several times during the week.
 The kids are doing such a great job.
-We are focusing on using a capital letter at the beginning of the sentence, space between each word, and an ending mark to end the sentence.
-It is also important that the children are writing sentences that make sense.
+We are focusing on using a capital letter at the beginning of the sentence, space between each word, and an ending mark to end each sentence.
 Encourage your child to write at home.

 WORD WALL: I, red, can, yellow, blue, green, the, orange, we, purple, see, black, a, like, brown, zero, one, two, to, go, and, three, four, five, you, do, six, seven, eight, nine, my, are, with, he, ten square, circle, is, little, was, she, triangle, rectangle, oval, diamond, for, have, of, they, said, want, here, me, this, what, help, too, has, play, where, look